Grain harvest commences in late August and continues through most of September.

 January and February

-Nesting material is put back together with straps and stacked ready to go back to the field.
+Styrofoam nesting blocks are put back together with straps and stacked ready to go back to the field.

 We have described and illustrated the twelve month cycle for our alfalfa seed and leafcutter bee operation.